f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 Now that we have deployed our desired end state to DO, we need to check and see if has finished processing the request.
 Since we have requested that the BIG-IP enable more resource modules, **Application Security(asm) and Application Visibility(avr)**, it can take a minute or two.
 Follow the steps below to check the status.

 #.
 Select ``Step 2: Get DO Status``.
-Notice that the path endpoint is the same as before but the HTTP mehhod is now **GET** instead of **POST**.
+Notice that the path endpoint is the same as before but the HTTP method is now **GET** instead of **POST**.
 This will tell DO that we are looking to receive the current configuration and status rather than define it.

    |lab-4-6|

 #.
 Select :guilabel:`Send`.
-Review the JSON response :guilabel:`Body` and look for if DO has finished provisioning with `"message": "success"` or if it is still in progress with `"message": "processing"`.
+Review the JSON response :guilabel:`Body` and check if DO has finished provisioning with `"message": "success"` or if it is still in progress with `"message": "processing"`.
 You may click :guilabel:`Send` to check the status until it has completed.
 You will also notice that the declaration of the box in its current state is returned with each request.
 This process may take 5-10 minutes

 Processing
    |lab-4-7|